Visual-Intelligence-UMN/FlowForge/README.md

 # Agentic System Builder

-A non-drag-and-drop interface that facilitate the diverse design and iteration of LLM-based Multi-Agent Workflows (MAWs).
+A non-drag-and-drop interface that supports you to design and iterate diverse LLM-based Multi-Agent Workflows.

-## Getting up and running
+## Quick Start

 ### API Keys